software-research-llc/spacenet5/README.md

-# SpaceNet5 and xView2 competition code
+# SpaceNet5 and xView2 competition code (generates solutions for two specific semantic segmentation and object classification tasks)

 Code used when competing in the SpaceNet5 and Xview2 challenges; chronological order was SpaceNet5 first, and that code was modified for Xview2 afterward.
 See individual commits if desired, as the